aravindmunna/hello-world-react-and-typescript-book/Automation.md

 ##Gulp

 We are going to use Gulp for our task runner and Browserify to bundle.
 To be honest, I was going to switch to npm and WebPack.
 The React community seems to have embraced WebPack as the defacto bundler.
 So, there are plenty of examples online.
-Also I went with Browserify because the learning curve is bigger for WebPack and I don't want it to be a distraction.
+Also, I went with Browserify because the learning curve is bigger for WebPack and I don't want it to be a distraction.

 Actually, we are going to use Gulp 4.
 At the time of this writing, this new version of Gulp hasn't been released.
 The main reason I decided to go with this early release version is that it has new features that will make our automation a little easier to work with.